bjj/2x_laser/README.md

 which he has documented on the buildlog.net forums.
 His research into the behavior of PPI with our CO2 lasers lead to improved the performance of the PPI implementation in this configuration.

+Jeremy Van Grinsven was an early adopter and has shared his changes with his fork on github with improvements and new ideas.